 Why did Rav Kook oppose a public second Seder so vehemently?

-Like many other Halakhic authorities in Jerusalem, he favored the opinion of the Hakham Tzvi,1 who ruled that a tourist visiting in Eretz Yisrael should act like a local resident and observe only one day of Yom Tov.
+Like many other Halakhic authorities in Jerusalem, he favored the opinion of the Hakham Tzvi,1 who ruled that tourists visiting in Eretz Yisrael should conduct themselves like local residents and observe only one day of Yom Tov.
 In practice, he would tell visitors from outside of Israel that they should recite the regular weekday prayers on the second day of Yom Tov, and observe Yom Tov Sheini only by avoiding forbidden work and not eating hametz (leavened bread) on the eighth day of Passover.

 Yet this ruling was difficult for many religious Jews to accept.
 They were accustomed to attending the holiday services on the second day of Yom Tov.
 And the second Passover Seder was particularly important to them.
 How could they skip one year, knowing that the following festival they would once again be observing two days of Yom Tov?